sherryrich/sherryrich/README.md

 ### Hi there 👋

-I'm Richard, a Software Developer from Dublin, Ireland.
-Currently studying with [Code Institute](https://codeinstitute.net/ie/) and working toward a Diploma in Full Stack Software Development.
+I'm Richard, a QA Automation Engineer / Software Developer from Dublin, Ireland.
+Graduate of [Code Institute](https://codeinstitute.net/ie/) with d a Diploma in Full Stack Software Development.

 ## Stack